ha2san/tcalc/README.md

 - make test: run the test
 - make coverage: give a coverage of the test
 - make profile: run the profiler on the program
-- make valgrind: run the some test with valgrind to detect errors
+- make valgrind: run some test with valgrind to detect errors
 - make clean: clean the project
 - make style: clean the code

+**TODO**